lammps/lammps/doc/src/Developer_write_pair.rst

   - :math:`a_2 = -2.58717 \times 10^{-8} \; \textrm{eV/K}^{-2}`

 With the optional cutoff, this means we have a total of 5 or 6 parameters for each pair of atom types.
-In addition we need to input a default cutoff value as global setting.
+Additionally, we need to input a default cutoff value as a global setting.

 Because of the combination of Born-Mayer with a Gaussian, the pair style shall be named "born/gauss" and thus the class name would be